PreTeXtBook/PROSE/index.md

 ---

-PROSE is a project scoping the development of an Open-Source Ecosystem (OSE) surrounding PreTeXt and Runestone software products supporting the authoring and publishing of [Open Educational Resources](https://en.wikipedia.org/wiki/Open_educational_resources) in STEM.
+PROSE is a project scoping the development of an Open-Source Ecosystem (OSE) surrounding PreTeXt and Runestone software products that enable the authoring and publishing of [accessible](https://en.wikipedia.org/wiki/Accessibility)
+[Open Educational Resources](https://en.wikipedia.org/wiki/Open_educational_resources) in STEM.
 Through a series of virtual and in-person roundtable discussions, office hours, and [workshops](./workshop.html), we will engage instructors, authors, publishers, and researchers using these products to develop a vision and strategic plan for our OSE.